Skip to main content

 Learn the simple art of conversation by Asking the Right Questions to get an ideal result and revolutionize your interactions with others.

-Led by: David Lam, Partner, Miller Kaplan
+Led by: David Lam, CPP, CISSP, Partner, Miller Kaplan

 Using a question or making a statement to open a Safe Space for you and your conversational partners to make better decisions.
 Asking the Right Questions has the following characteristics: